aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 ## Installing and switching between multiple versions of PHP

-Instead of the standard `brew install php` and `brew upgrade php` commands shown above, we can use the `shivammathur/php` brew tap to install multiple versions of PHP and switch between them:
+Instead of the standard `brew install php` and `brew upgrade php` commands shown above, we can use the `shivammathur/php` brew tap to install multiple versions of PHP and switch between them.

-[shivammathur/homebrew-php](https://github.com/shivammathur/homebrew-php) lists all the available PHP.
+The [shivammathur/homebrew-php](https://github.com/shivammathur/homebrew-php) page lists all the available PHP versions.

 First add the brew tap for the plugin: